Tensions flare on Senate floor as coronavirus bill derailed for second time by Dem objections

 The package first failed Sunday in the face of Democratic opposition.
 McConnell then called Monday for the re-do on the procedural vote to begin debate—to which Senate Minority Leader Chuck Schumer, D-N.Y., agreed.
 That vote failed, again, shortly afterward.

-“Republicans understand that a national crisis calls for urgency and calls for bipartisanship,” McConnell said. “it’s time for Democrats to stop playing politics and step up to the plate,” McConnell, R-Ky. said earlier.
+“Republicans understand that a national crisis calls for urgency and calls for bipartisanship,” McConnell said earlier.
+“It’s time for Democrats to stop playing politics and step up to the plate.

 “We’re at war with no ammo,” he continued.
 “Democrats are talking about this as if it is some juicy political opportunity.
 This is not a juicy political opportunity.”